c4tom/DreamDevBox/docs/custom-container/enable-php-community.rst

 Enable and configure PHP Community
 **********************************

-This section will guide you through getting PHP community images integrated into the Devilbox.
+This section will guide you through getting PHP community images integrated into the DreamDevBox.

 .. seealso::
    * |ext_lnk_php_community_github|